Have you ever heard that you can become a National Geographic Certified Educator? Keep reading this post to learn how and why you should do it!

-Every educator has her/his own teaching style, and there are hardly two same teachers in the world.
-We do follow the same teaching methodology, but we also have a chance to develop our skills in other areas.
+Every educator has their own teaching style, and there are hardly two same teachers in the world.
+We follow the same teaching methodology, but we also have a chance to develop our skills in other areas.
 In areas where we are free to pursue our ideals.
-Keep reading this post to see how can you become a National Geographic Certified Educator!
+Keep reading this post to see how you can become a National Geographic Certified Educator!

 Every school has that one teacher who loves music!
 Another teacher is a brilliant mathematician, and the third one runs a drama club.
 For me, that certain something is English and environmental education.
 I often feel eco-anxiety, and that is why I try to develop environmental awareness in my students.
 Ultimately, they will be the guardians of our planet.

 At this point, I am a part of an eco NGO in Serbia, where I am free to share my passion among like-minded people.
 I also had a chance to visit a preschool in Sweden located next to a forest and peek in their environmental curriculum.
 Finally, my master thesis is connected to environmental education on a preschool level.
 All of this wouldn’t be possible if I haven’t completed the National Geographic Educator Certification course.
 This course was so amazing that it empowered me to truly include environmental awareness in my practice on such a deep level that it became a part of my personality.

 - Professional development and recognition;

 - Relationships, resources, and perks with the National Geographic Society.